 - Communication Workers of America

-If you’re a Union Employee and have been injured at work anywhere in Colorado, Burg Simpson’s Colorado workers’ comp lawyers can help you get the benefits you deserve.
-We offer injured workers a no-obligation, Free Consultation on an agreed percentage fee basis, meaning that we only get paid if we’re successful obtaining a Colorado workers comp settlement on your behalf.
+If you are a Union Employee and have been injured at work anywhere in Colorado, Burg Simpson’s Colorado workers’ comp lawyers can help you get the benefits you deserve.
+We offer injured workers a no-obligation, Free Consultation on an agreed percentage fee basis, meaning that we only get paid if we are successful obtaining a Colorado workers’ compensation settlement on your behalf.

-Important: Under Colorado Workers’ Comp Laws, workers don’t need to prove fault for their injuries.
+Important: Under Colorado Workers’ Compensation Laws, workers do not need to prove fault for their injuries.
 The fact that the injuries happened is enough to bring a claim.